justinmahar/articulate-nlg/README.md

 Well, `greet` is being mapped to a list of objects, and each one of those is what's called a **resolver**.
 When articulating, the persona picks one of these resolvers to resolve the concept as speech text.

 Each resolver has two properties: `do`, which specifies either a single generator (which creates text, more on that in a second), a list of generators/text, or just some text.
+The way `do` works is it takes text from all generators and simply concatenates them together.
+Using `do` and lists of generators or text, you can form phrases and sentences.
+If that's confusing, we'll clear it up later with some examples.

 ### `weight`